History of slavery in Florida: Slavery before arrival of the Europeans

-Spanish rule
+Spanish era

+Exploration era (1513–1526)

+The first European known to have explored the coasts of Florida was the Spanish explorer and governor of Puerto Rico, Juan Ponce de León, who likely ventured in 1513 as far north as the vicinity of the future St. Augustine, naming the peninsula he believed to be an island "La Florida" and claiming it for the Spanish crown.
+It is likely that slaves were included in the voyage, but they were not recorded.

 First Spanish occupation (1536–1763)

 In 1528, a slave named Estevanico ("Little Steven") was brought to the area as part of the Narváez expedition, which then continued on to Texas.
 More African slaves arrived in Florida in 1539 with Hernando de Soto.

 When the Spanish founded the colonial settlement of San Agustín in 1565, the site already had enslaved Native Americans, whose ancestors had migrated from Cuba.
 The Spaniards did not bring many slaves to Florida as there was no work for them to do—no mines and no plantations.
 For the same reason very few Spaniards came to Florida; there were only three towns in the colony, supporting military/naval outposts: St. Augustine, St. Marks, and what is today Pensacola.
 Under Spanish colonial rule, the enslaved in Florida had rights.
 They could marry, own property, and purchase their own freedom.
 Free blacks, as long as they were Catholic, were not subject to legal discrimination.
 No one was born into slavery.
 Mixed "race" marriages were not illegal, and mixed "race" children could inherit property.

 In October 1687, eleven enslaved Africans made their way from Carolina to Florida in a stolen canoe, and were emancipated by the Spanish authorities.
-A year later, Major William Dunlop, an officer in the Carolinaa militia, arrived in Florida to ask for compensation for Spanish attacks on Carolina and the return of the Africans to their enslaver, Governor Joseph Morton.
+A year later, Major William Dunlop, an officer in the Carolina militia, arrived in Florida to ask for compensation for Spanish attacks on Carolina and the return of the Africans to their enslaver, Governor Joseph Morton.
 The Spanish chose to compensate Morton instead, submitting a report to King Charles II on the event.
-On November 7, 1693, Charles II issued a decree freeing all slaves escaping from English North America who accepted Catholicism, similar to the May 29, 1680 Spanish decree for slaves escaping from the Lesser Antilles and the September 3, 1680 and June 1, 1685 decrees for escaping French slaves.
+On November 7, 1693, Charles II issued a decree freeing all slaves escaping from English North America who accepted Catholicism, similar to the May 29, 1680 Spanish decree for slaves escaping from the Lesser Antilles and the September 3, 1680, and June 1, 1685, decrees for escaping French slaves.